Insurrection of Pernambuco: The war

 On June 13, 1645, the rebellion began under the command of André Vidal de Negreiros and João Fernandes Vieira.
 Initially, the Dutch government didn't pay much attention to the movement.
 When Henrique Dias and Filipe Camarão entered Alagoas, Nassau began sending military commanders to put an end to the outbreaks of revolt.

 On August 3, 1645, the two armies clashed in the Battle of Mount Tabocas.
 Dutch commander Hendrick Haus was convinced that he would fight amateur soldiers, men with no military experience, and carried a large number of chains to take the rebels prisoner.
 However, Haus was lured into an ambush which resulted in the defeat of the Dutch troops.

 The victory at Mount Tabocas boosted the rebels' confidence.
 The leaders of the movement decided to march south of Recife to meet the troops of Henrique Dias and Filipe Camarão, who were coming from Bahia.
 When the Dutch authorities became aware of the situation, they sent emissaries to the governor general of Brazil, Antonio Teles da Silva, who, however, said that Dias and Camarão were acting on their own and that there was nothing he could do, but promised to try to pacify them.
 However, despite this commitment, Antonio Teles began to actively help the movement.

 After occupying the Fort of Santo Antônio do Cabo, André Vidal's troops joined those of Vieira, Dias and Camarão and landed close to Recife after retaking Olinda.
 Vidal, however, didn't attack Recife because he believed he wasn't ready for it yet.

+The Action at Tamanana, 9 September 1645 saw a Portuguese fleet attempting to enter the bay of Tamandaré, but getting in a fight with a Dutch fleet, and getting taken down badly.
+Some escaped Portuguese left an account of the battle behind.

 On October 7, the rebels of Pernambuco sent a manifesto to King John IV about their right to rise up against Dutch domination.
 Under pressure from the Dutch government, John IV sent orders to Bahia for his men to leave the Dutch colony.
 At the same time, he informed the Dutch that if he was not respected, he could do nothing.
 Meanwhile, in Brazil, the rebellious Portuguese suffered a defeat at sea when Serrão de Paiva's fleet was beaten by Jan Cornelisz Lichthart's troops.
 At the beginning of 1647, the Dutch invaded the island of Itaparica in Bahia, but the Portuguese regained it at the beginning of the following year.
 New reinforcements arrived from both the Netherlands and Portugal, with the Dutch commanded by Witte Corneliszoon de With and the Portuguese by the Count of Vila Pouca de Aguiar, the new governor-general of Brazil.